Course Introduction to Programming

 if(*(v+i) % 2 == 0){

-printf("The number in the %d position of the array is even!\n", i);
+printf("The number at position %d of the vector is even!\n", i);

 }

-printf("The number in the %d position of the array is odd!\n", i);
+printf("The number at position %d of the vector is odd!\n", i);

 }